Glowing-Red/CAGE-Foundation/README.md

 **CAGE Foundation:**
-The CAGE Foundation (Capture, Analyze, Guard, Exploit) is an inhumane, profit-hungry organization that was founded in the 1800s.
+\nThe CAGE Foundation (Capture, Analyze, Guard, Exploit) is an inhumane, profit-hungry organization that was founded in the 1800s.
 The foundation has steadily grown over the centuries through the relentless acquisition and exploitation of anomalous objects, entities, and phenomena.
 Prioritizing profit above all else, the CAGE Foundation utilizes a variety of methods, often unethical and ruthless, to secure and capitalize on these anomalies for maximum gain.